 The rubber latches of the Rovr are thick and attach firmly to keep the lid closed while you navigate all the bumps and jolts you want.
 This is helpful, but their relative inflexibility also makes them a bit more challenging to release when you do want into your cooler.
 And without the dry box inside the cooler, the two-tiered set-up seems a bit more awkward to use - though still less so than oddly-shaped wheel wells.
 All in all, the Rovr is a rather user-friendly cooler.

 The Rovr's only flaw in this metric is its relatively heavy weight.
 At 40.5 pounds, it's among the heaviest coolers we tested.
-However, with such luxurious wheels, we barely even noticed the extra weight.
-In contrast, the Pelican weighs about 10 pounds more, but rolling it is such a chore that it felt twice the weight of the Rovr!
-And though the Igloo Trailmate is 5 pounds lighter than the Rovr, the comfort of the Rovr's handles and ease of those big, inflated wheels made our testers enjoy pulling the Rovr over the Igloo every time.
+However, with such luxurious wheels, we barely even noticed the extra weight and the comfort of the Rovr's handles and ease of those big, inflated wheels made our testers enjoy pulling the Rovr over any other cooler every single time.
 We think those other wheeled coolers out there could learn a thing or two (or more) from the excellent design of the highly pullable and portable Rovr.
 From wheels to the pull handle to the overall design, this cooler is superior to all other wheeled options we've tested.

 Another arena in which the Rovr shines brightly!
 Billed by its creators as "the most feature packed 60 quart cooler ever," the Rovr does not disappoint.
 In addition to the large included and well-secured dry box, the Rovr has non-skid feet to help it not to roll when you don't want it to.
 It also has the most tie-down points of any cooler we tested, boasting a whopping 6 secure locations, compared to most coolers that have two if they have any at all.
 Absolutely our favorite included feature with the Rovr is its wagon bin that attaches with sturdy velcro loops to the top of your cooler, literally doubling the carrying capacity of this wheeled machine.